stephen-hannam/Sockets_Threads_n_CLI_Minesweeper/README.md

 Expanding zero-blobs is done by:

 ```
+// id is the zero-blob id, the value of any tile btw -1 and MIN+1
 void revealBlob(int8_t ** map, unsigned char ** part_map, int8_t id){
     for(uint8_t i = 0; i < NUM_TILES_X; i++){
         for(uint8_t j = 0; j < NUM_TILES_Y; j++){